 You can use other age appropriate quizzes for kids as well to get a sense of what your class is like.
 Search around on the Internet for these ones; you’ll find that there are a lot of choices and nice ones out there.

-Need more idea for ESL Icebreakers??
+Need more idea for Icebreakers for English Students?
 Check out: 39 ESL Icebreakers for Teenagers and Adults on Amazon

 #6 Riddles and Trivia